 The total consideration included cash consideration of \$78,848, plus a \$678 purchase price adjustment, of which \$43,713 was paid at closing and the remaining \$35,813 was paid three months after closing.
 In addition, the total consideration included the issuance of 3,208,035 Subordinate Voting Shares valued at approximately \$50,994 based on the fair value of the Subordinate Voting Shares as traded on the CSE on the date of the transaction, and \$33,971 of contingent consideration.
 During the first quarter of 2022, the Company paid \$31,500 of contingent consideration in cash.
 The remaining contingent consideration was satisfied by the issuances of additional Subordinate Voting Shares for six month and 12 month share price protection, which was assigned an aggregate initial fair value of \$2,483 using Monte Carlo simulation models.
-The fair value of the consolidated statement of operations.
+The fair value of the contingent consideration was remeasured on a quarterly basis with any changes in the fair value being recognized in the other income (loss) line of the consolidated statement of operations.
 During the first quarter of 2022, the Company issued an additional 82,731 Subordinate Voting Shares valued at approximately \$952 based on the fair value of the Subordinate Voting Shares as traded on the CSE on the date of issuance to satisfy the six-month contingency.
-During the third quarter of 2022, the Company issued an additional 52,731 Subordinate Voting Shares valued at approximately \$3,311 based on the fair value of the Subordinate Voting Shares as traded on the CSE on the date of issuance to satisfy the 12-month contingency.
+During the third quarter of 2022, the Company issued an additional 594,736 Subordinate Voting Shares valued at approximately \$3,311 based on the fair value of the Subordinate Voting Shares as traded on the CSE on the date of issuance to satisfy the 12-month contingency.
 The Company recognized a \$2,147 loss for the changes in the fair value of contingent consideration for the nine months ended September 30, 2022.
 As of September 30, 2022, the total consideration had been paid in full.